jameshfisher/jameshfisher.com/_posts/2020-03-14-time-is-running-out-to-catch-covid19.md

 ---
-title: "Two weeks left to catch COVID-19"
+title: "Time is running out to catch COVID-19"
-tags: ["programming", "epidemiology"]
+tags: ["programming", "epidemiology", "fave"]
 ---

 Your best chance for survival is to _catch COVID-19 now_.